nielsberglund/nielsblogsource/content/sql_server_2k16_r_services.md

 ---
-type: page
-layout: "page"
+layout: page
-title: "SQL Server R Services Series TOC"
-showcomments: false
-showfeedplug: false
 ---

+# SQL Server R Services Series TOC

 Microsoft released **SQL Server 2016** mid 2016 and with the release came quite a few new features: